University campus in Maryland

 defense

-Web Development Transfer Pathways in Maryland
+Transfer Pathways for Web Development Degrees in Maryland

 State Transfer System

-Maryland's robust transfer system makes it seamless for students to progress from associate's to bachelor's degrees in web development.
+Maryland's strong transfer system makes it seamless for students to progress from associate's to bachelor's degrees in web development.
 The ARTSYS Articulation System maps course equivalencies between institutions, ensuring that credits earned at 18 community colleges transfer directly to the 36 four-year universities across the state (IPEDS).
 Students earning associate's degrees at Montgomery College, Carroll Community College, or Anne Arundel Community College can apply credits toward bachelor's degrees at University of Maryland-College Park, Towson University, or University of Maryland-Baltimore County without losing credits or repeating coursework.

 How Transfers Work